Proficiency, Placement, and FAQs

 • Reading Comprehension/Comprehension: The examinee understands the content of a newspaper or magazine article on current events and shows the ability to: 1) summarize a given text cohesively and coherently without prompting, 2) produce a statement summarizing his/her own view of the event, and 3) answer follow up questions, showing both the ability to comprehend and prior knowledge on general encyclopedic points related to the content of the article.

-• Grammar: The examinee shows the ability to both narrate and describe events producing paragraph-length discourse in all major time frames (past, present, and future).
-S/he may have problems regarding the use of ser/estar, subjunctive, and preterit/imperfect contrasts but they should not interfere with comprehension.
-The reference point for ‘comprehension’ is the native speaker monolingual not used exchanges with non-native speakers.
+• Grammar: The examinee shows the ability to both narrate and describe events, producing paragraph-length discourse in all major time frames (past, present, and future).
+S/he may have problems regarding the use of ser/estar, subjunctive, and preterit/imperfect contrasts, but they should not interfere with comprehension.
+The reference point for ‘comprehension’ is the native speaker monolingual not use exchanges with non-native speakers.

 • Speech: Speech has to be clear and not lead to confusion.
 Pronunciation, lexicon, grammar, and paragraph structure should not be so faulty as to prevent comprehension by native speakers unaccustomed to interacting with non-native speakers.
 Discourse may still reflect the oral paragraph structure of the examinee’s language rather than that of the target language.

 • How to prepare for the Exam?
-To prepare for the expected level of linguistic accuracy and fluency as well as to accumulate the necessary encyclopedic and current knowledge on socio-economic matters related to Latin America and Spain, we strongly encourage enrolling in an SFS language course: 101, 102, or 161, according to your placement and following the guidelines outlined above.
+To prepare for the expected level of linguistic accuracy and fluency as well as to accumulate the necessary encyclopedic and current knowledge on socio-economic matters related to Latin America and Spain, we strongly encourage enrolling in an SFS language course: SPAN 2001, SPAN 2002, or SPAN 2161, according to your placement and following the guidelines outlined above.
 For students who meet those guidelines, please click here for more information about the exam.

 Spanish Online Placement Test Instructions